akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.4.x-2.5.x.md

  * [akka.cluster.sharding.state-store-mode](#mig25-sharding-store)
  * [akka.remote.netty.ssl.require-mutual-authentication](#mig25-mutual)

+See also the @ref:[rolling update guide](rolling-update.md) for specifics about later patch releases.

 #### Limit lookup of routees to nodes tagged with multiple roles

 Starting with 2.5.4, cluster routing supports delivering messages to routees tagged with all specified roles